ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

       $feed = get_feed($url); // Set feed to or user-specified (custom_feed_url) or default
 ```

-4. In the later part of the code we see, if the `debug` parameter was supplied in the `GET request`, a `debug.php` script gets executed.
+4.In the later part of the code we see, if the `debug` parameter was supplied in the `GET request`, a `debug.php` script gets executed.

 ```php
 <!--